kamshory/ZKLibrary/README.md

 # ZKLibrary
-ZKLibrary is PHP Library for ZK Time & Attendance Devices.
-This library is design to reading and writing data to attendance device (fingerprint, face recognition or RFID) using UDP protocol.
-This library is useful to comunicate between web server and attendance device directly without any addition program.
-This library is implemented in the form of class.
-So that you can create an object and use it functions.
+ZKLibrary is a PHP Library for ZK Time & Attendance Devices.
+This library is designed to read and write data to attendance devices (fingerprint, face recognition, or RFID) using the UDP protocol.
+It enables direct communication between a web server and an attendance device without any additional programs.
+The library is implemented as a class, allowing you to create an object and use its functions.

-Web server must be connected to the attendance device via Local Area Network (LAN).
-The UDP port that is used in this communication is 4370.
-You can not change this port without changing firmware of the attendance device.
-So, you just use it.
+The web server must be connected to the attendance device via a Local Area Network (LAN).
+The UDP port used for this communication is **4370**.
+This port generally cannot be changed without modifying the device's firmware.

-The format of the data are: binary, string, and number.
-The length of the parameter and return value must be vary.

-Visit our website https://www.planetbiru.com/produk/zklibrary.html for more information.
+For more information, visit our website: [https://www.planetbiru.com/produk/zklibrary.html](https://www.planetbiru.com/produk/zklibrary.html)

 ---